-How to Use Supplemental Content to Get More Mileage from Big Content
+How To Repurpose Long-Form Content Into Supplementary Content

 This is the content that appears elsewhere on the page.
 Think in terms of the overall user experience you’re offering:

-- If I like the content in the larger piece, is there a clear next step I can take without having to go looking for it?
+- If I like the content in the larger piece, is there a clear next step I can take without having to look for it?

 - Does everything on this page support me in my journey of making a decision and taking action?